-[45] This study was partially supported by A-91-N-FA07-7-4 and Grant-in-aid 1680334.
-The first author is also supported by JSPS post-doctoral programs.
-Discussions with Dr. Chang Tsui-Yu, Prof. Ma Kuo-Fong and Prof. Tsai Yi-Ben from the National Central University are helpful.
+[55] Acknowledgments.
+This study was partially supported by A-91-N-FA07-7-4 from the Ministry of Education, Taiwan, and Grant-in-aid 1680334 for the Scientific Research from the Ministry of Education, Science, Sport and Culture, Japan.
+The first author is also supported by a postdoctoral program funded by the Japan Society for the Promotion of Science.
+Discussions with Chang Tsui-Yu, Ma Kuo-Fong, and Tsai Yi-Ben from the National Central University have also been useful in preparing this paper.
+The authors also thank Massino Cocco, R. Console and an anonymous referee for their helpful comments and suggestions.